inviqa/ansible-serverdensity/tests/README.md

 At the end of the provisioning Ansible will run a few test-tasks that will verify if the temporary file has been properly created by the test Chef `site-cookbook` and will prompt with the result of the verification.

-this is the command to start the testing process the use of the `-l <inventory_hostname>` parameter is optional and is useful to run the test on a specific vm instead of all of them.
+This is the command to start the testing process the use of the `-l <inventory_group_name>|<inventory_hostname>` parameter is optional and is useful to run the test on a specific vm instead of all of them.

 ```
 cd  ./tests
-ansible-playbook -i inventory [ -l centos6,centos7,ubuntu1202,ubuntu1402,ubuntu1602 ] playbook.yml
+ansible-playbook -i inventory [ -l centos,ubuntu | centos6,centos7,ubuntu1202,ubuntu1402,ubuntu1602 ] playbook.yml
 ```

 This command is to to run a playbook which will instruct Vagrant to destroy the testing vms.
 ```
 cd  ./tests
-ansible-playbook -i inventory [ -l centos6,ubuntu1402 ] playbook_delete_vms.yml
+ansible-playbook -i inventory [ -l centos,ubuntu |  centos6,centos7,ubuntu1202,ubuntu1402,ubuntu1602 ] playbook_delete_vms.yml

 ```